yuribelkin/CI-CD-BACKUP/README.md

 ## ⚙️ CI/CD Pipeline Workflow

-This repository includes a **GitHub Actions** workflow defined in `.github/workflows/cicd.yml`.
+This repository includes a **GitHub Actions** workflow defined in `.github/workflows/main.yml`.

 The pipeline has **two jobs**:

 ### **1. Test Job**

 * Checks out the repository.
-* Sets up Node.js (version 20).
+* Sets up Node.js (version 18).
-* Installs dependencies using `npm ci` (ensures clean installation).
+* Installs dependencies using `npm install -y.
 * Runs automated tests using `npm test`.

 ### **2. Build & Push Job**

 * Runs **only if the test job passes**.
-* Logs in to Docker Hub using secrets.
-* Builds the Docker image using the provided `Dockerfile`.
+* Builds and deploys the Docker image
-* Pushes the image to Docker Hub.

 ---